 Endorsement-Only Requirements 24 hours required, grade of B+ or better required

-certificate.
+license.
 LBS1 Endorsement students must complete the following

-Individuals must submit an application directly to the Illinois State Board of Education (ISBE) upon successful completion of the required coursework and certification tests.
+Individuals must submit an application directly to the Illinois State Board of Education (ISBE) upon successful completion of the required coursework and licensure tests.
 All individuals must meet ISBE requirements at the time of application.
 Requirements are subject to change per the discretion of ISBE.